Advanced Placement and Dual Credit at LNHS

 Which AP and Dual Credit courses are right for me?

-The LPS Career and Educational Planning Guide 2018-2019 provides a description of each of the AP and Dual Credit courses offered to students at LNHS.
+The course catalog on the LPS College & Education Planning site provides a description of each of the AP and Dual Credit courses offered to students at LNHS.
 The College Board lists all authorized AP courses for each school in the AP Course Ledger each academic year.
 Talk with your counselor and teachers about your interests to get an idea of which AP and Dual Credit courses might be a good fit for you.

 Who do I contact if I have questions about AP or Dual Credit classes?

-AP: You may contact the teacher of the AP course or Dr. Rosemary Camp, LPS AP Coordinator.
+AP: You may contact the teacher of the AP course or Dr. Rosemary Camp, LNHS Advanced Placement Coordinator.

 Dual Credit: The instructor of a Dual Credit course is actually an adjunct professor of the college offering the credit.
 For questions related to enrollment or transcripts, please contact directly the college offering the credit.
 If you need additional information, you may contact Dr. Rosemary Camp, LNHS Dual Credit Coordinator.